 Normally you shouldn't have to bother much with the other templates although there are some exceptions.
 We will elaborate on that in the next chapter.
-For the time being rename them and leave them as is.
+For the time being, leave them as they are.

 Finally make a symbolic link named /export pointing to /opt